Resume screening: how to pass?

 - Will be a good fit for the organisation – make sure you are personable and be ready to explain exactly what’s in your resume with quantifiable examples.

-- Are worthy of referring to their client – Do you have the skills, knowledge, experience and expertise to successfully do the work that their client needs done?
+- Are worthy of referring to their client – Do you have the skills, knowledge, experience and expertise to successfully do the work that their client needs to be done?

 If you meet the standard expected by recruiters or even surpass it, you will catch their attention with your resume.